bonfire-networks/bonfire_data_access_control/README.md

 required to be present in the database, saving us resources.
 That is to say we default to null if there is no relevant record.

-Finally, an object is linked to one or more `ACL`s by the `Controlled` multimixin, which pairs an object ID with an ACL ID.
+Finally, an object is linked to one or more `Acl`s by the `Controlled` multimixin, which pairs an object ID with an ACL ID.
 Because it is a multimixin, a given object can have multiple ACLs applied.
 In the case of overlap, permissions are combined in the manner described earlier.

 ## Copyright and License